The most Significant Shrine in Sikhism

 Distance from AVS Vrindavan: Approx 240km (6hrs)

-Chamunda Devi Temple is located 10km west of Palampur in Kangra district on the banks of Baner river.
+Chamunda Devi Temple is located 10km west of Palampur in Kangra district on the Baner River banks.
 As per mythological legends, Goddess Durga made a goddess with her power to slay the demons – Chanda & Munda.
 After the goddess successfully slaughtered the demons, Goddess Durga named her Chamunda – the wrathful form of Durga.
-There is nothing extraordinary about the architecture of the temple, but its aura spell bounds the devotees with its spiritual appeal.
+There is nothing extraordinary about the temple's architecture, but its aura spell bounds the devotees with its spiritual appeal.

 Distance from AVS Vrindavan: Approx. 160km (3hr, 40 mins)

 Jwalaji or Jwalamukhi Temple is a temple of the Goddess of Light.
-It is located about 35 km south of Kangra valley in the lap of Shivalik range.
-Unlike any other temples, this one doesn't have a statue or an image, but a constantly burning blue flame that seems to come from the rocks.
+It is located about 35 km south of Kangra valley in the lap of the Shivalik range.
+Unlike many other temples, this one doesn't have a statue or an image but a constantly burning blue flame that seems to come from the rocks.
 The temple comes alive with Navaratri celebrations from March-April and Sept-Oct every year.
-This is a very popular place of pilgrimage as it is among the 51 shakti peeths.
+This is a trendy place of pilgrimage as it is among the 51 shakti peeths.

 Distance from AVS Vrindavan: Approx 140km (3hr, 10 mins)

 The Chintpurni shakti peeth (Chhinnamastik shakti peeth) is one of the major 7 shakti peeths out of total 51.
-It is located in Una district Himachal Pradesh state, surrounded by the western Himalaya in the north and east in the smaller Shiwalik (or Shivalik) range bordering the state of Punjab.
-Held thrice a year in the months of Chet (March-April), Sawan (July-August) and Asanj (September-October), The Chintpurni fair, locally known as Mata Da Mela (fair of the mother Goddess), is celebrated with fervor at the temple.
-The Hindu genealogy registers having family history of 20 prior generations stretching across many centuries are also kept at this temple.
+It is located in Una district Himachal Pradesh state, surrounded by the western Himalaya in the north and east in the smaller Shiwalik (or Shivalik) range bordering Punjab.
+Held a year thrice in the months of Chet (March-April), Sawan (July-August) and Asanj (September-October), The Chintpurni fair, locally known as Mata Da Mela (fair of the Mother Goddess), is celebrated with fervour at the temple.
+The Hindu genealogy registers to have a family history of 20 prior generations stretching across many centuries are also kept at this temple.

 Distance from AVS Vrindavan: Approx. 90km (3hr, 30 mins)

-Named after Hindu goddess Shyamala Devi, Shimla is the largest city of the state of Himachal Pradesh.
-Due to its pleasant climate, Shimla was declared summer capital of India during British Raj in 1864.
-The opening up of Kalka-Shimla railway line in 1903 made Shimla more accessible.
-The railway route, with more than 800 bridges and 100 tunnels, was a major engineering feat of that time and was coined as “British Jewel of the Orient”.
-Soon after, many important political meetings were held at Shimla such as Simla accord of 1914, and Simla conference of 1945.
+Named after Hindu goddess Shyamala Devi, Shimla is the largest city in the state of Himachal Pradesh.
+Due to its pleasant climate, Shimla has declared India's summer capital during British Raj in 1864.
+The opening up of the Kalka-Shimla railway line in 1903 made Shimla more accessible.
+With more than 800 bridges and 100 tunnels, the railway route was a major engineering feat of that time and was coined as “British Jewel of the Orient”.
+Soon after, many important political meetings were held at Shimla, such as the Simla accord of 1914 and the Simla Conference of 1945.
 After Independence, Shimla continued to serve as the capital of Undivided Punjab.
-In 1971 Himachal emerged as the 18th state of the Indian Union and Shimla was declared its capital.
+In 1971 Himachal emerged as the 18th state of the Indian Union, and Shimla was declared its capital.